telerik/blazor-docs/_contentTemplates/common/get-started.md

 #telerik-main-container-text
-Open the main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project) and add a `<TelerikRootComponent>` element at its root level.
+Open the main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project) and add a `<TelerikRootComponent>` element as its root element - the rest of the content should be inside this new tag.
 The layout file should look similar to this (there may be additional elements in your app):
 #end